avignal5/SeqApiPop/SeqApiPop_2_VcfCleanup.md

 Variants were filtered on the INFO field and on samples-level annotations of the vcf.
 As we sequenced haploid drones, SNPs with a high proportion of heterozygote calls were also filtered out.
 Finally, we removed the SNP markers having an additional allele noted * (InDel).

 ## 2. Filters on annotations in the vcf file
-In bold (FS, SOR, MQ...): annotations that were used in used in filters.
+In bold (FS, SOR, MQ...): annotations that were analysed (figures with distribution of values), for consideration of use in the filters.
 Other annotations (DP, AC, AF) are indicated for reference.

+MQRankSum and ReadPosRankSum (italics): were finally not used in the filters, as suggested by their distribution of values (see histograms and ECDF in Figures_S1_VcfCleanup).

 ### 2.1.
 In the INFO field: SNP quality estimations
 * **FS** = FisherStrand; phred-scaled probability that there is strand bias at the site.
 * **SOR** = StrandOddsRatio: another way to estimate strand bias using a test similar to the symmetric odds ratio test.
 * **MQ** = RMSMappingQuality: root mean square mapping quality over all the reads at the site.

-* **MQRankSum** = MappingQualityRankSumTest: compares the mapping qualities of the reads supporting the reference allele and the alternate allele.
+* ***MQRankSum*** = MappingQualityRankSumTest: compares the mapping qualities of the reads supporting the reference allele and the alternate allele.
-* **ReadPosRankSum** = ReadPosRankSumTest: compares whether the positions of the reference and alternate alleles are different within the reads.
+* ***ReadPosRankSum*** = ReadPosRankSumTest: compares whether the positions of the reference and alternate alleles are different within the reads.

 * **QUAL** = Phred-scaled quality score for the assertion made in ALT.
 The more samples have the ATL allele, the higher the QUAL score
 * DP = In the INFO field: combined depth across samples